jrcichra/ingestd/README.md

 + Just POST JSON to http://hostname:port/database/table

 # Usage
-+ Specify your database credentials and other options in `config.txt`.
++ Specify your database credentials and other options in `config-example.txt`.
 See it for an example.
 ## Binary
 + Run `make`.
 Put the config.txt file in the same directory as the binary
 ## Container